Nebraska Revised Statute 43-104.05

 Child born out of wedlock; notice; filed; petition for adjudication of paternity; trial; guardian ad litem; court; jurisdiction.

-(2) If such a petition is not filed within thirty days after the filing of such notice and the mother of the child has executed a valid relinquishment and consent to the adoption within sixty days of the filing of such notice, the putative father's consent to adoption of the child shall not be required, he is not entitled to any further notice of the adoption proceedings, and any alleged parental rights and responsibilities of the putative father shall not be recognized thereafter in any court.
+(2) If a petition objecting to a proposed adoption is not filed within the deadline provided in subdivision (1)(b) of this section, and the mother of the child has executed a valid relinquishment and consent to the adoption within ninety days after the later of the birth of the child or the objecting father's receipt of notice under sections 43-104.12 to 43-104.14, the putative, acknowledged, or adjudicated father's consent to adoption of the child shall not be required, he is not entitled to any further notice of the adoption proceedings, his right to object to the adoption shall not be recognized thereafter in any court, and his parental rights to such child will be terminated upon entry of an adoption decree.

-(3) After the timely filing of such petition, the court shall set a trial date upon proper notice to the parties not less than twenty nor more than thirty days after the date of such filing.
-If the mother contests the putative father's claim of paternity, the court shall order DNA testing to establish whether the putative father is the biological father.
+(3) After the timely filing of a petition objecting to a proposed adoption, the court shall set a trial date upon proper notice to the parties not less than twenty nor more than thirty days after the date of such filing.
+If the mother contests the objecting father's claim of paternity, the court shall order DNA testing to establish whether the objecting father is the biological father.
 The court shall assess the costs of such testing between the parties in an equitable manner.
-Whether the putative father's consent to the adoption is required shall be determined pursuant to section 43-104.22.
+Whether the objecting father's consent to the adoption is required shall be determined pursuant to section 43-104.22, except that such consent is not required if the objecting father is not the biological father.
 The court shall appoint a guardian ad litem to represent the best interests of the child.

 Subsection (3) of this section does not authorize a county court to disestablish an acknowledged father's parental rights under another state's paternity determination.
 In re Adoption of Jaelyn B., 293 Neb.
 917, 883 N.W.2d 22 (2016).